 Zero Discrimination Day, International Women’s Day, Eliminate Racial Discrimination, Remember the Victims of Slavery.
-These are the days in March 2019 that provide an opportunity to reflect, learn more, take action.
+These are the days in March for reflection, learning, taking action.

 International Day of Remembrance for the Victims of Slavery and the Transatlantic Slave Trade

 2020 Theme: “Confronting Slavery’s Legacy of Racism Together”.

 For over 400 years, more than 15 million men, women and children were the victims of the tragic transatlantic slave trade, one of the darkest chapters in human history.
 Every year on 25 March, the International Day of Remembrance of the Victims of Slavery and the Transatlantic Slave Trade offers the opportunity to honour and remember those who suffered and died at the hands of the brutal slavery system.
 The International Day also aims to raise awareness about the dangers of racism and prejudice today.
 Read more